Welcome to Paramus Chevrolet's Corvette Salon

-Welcome to Paramus Chevrolet's Corvette Salon, a unique Corvette experience showcasing and paying tribute to the American Classic.
-We have dedicated our entire 15-Car Second Floor Showroom to New, GM-Certified, and Pre-Owned Corvettes.
+The Paramus Chevrolet Corvette Salon is a unique Corvette experience showcasing and paying tribute to the American Classic.
+We have dedicated our entire 15-Car Second Floor Showroom in Paramus to new, GM-Certified Pre-Owned, and used Corvettes.

 Please take some time to browse through our current new and used Corvette inventory.
-Our friendly, Corvette specialized and certified sales consultants can help you find the exact 'Vette you've been dreaming of.
-It's everyone's dream to own a Corvette, and we can make it happen here, TODAY, with one of the largest available inventories of Corvettes in New Jersey.
+Our friendly, Corvette specialized and certified sales consultants can help you find that exact 'Vette you've been dreaming about.
+If you've been having that dream of owning a Corvette, we can make it happen here, TODAY, with one of the largest available inventories of Corvettes in New Jersey.
 Get your own American Classic, a Corvette at Paramus Chevrolet.

 The Chevrolet Corvette is a sports car first manufactured by Chevrolet in 1953 and is built today exclusively at a General Motors assembly plant in Bowling Green, Kentucky.
 It was the first all-American sports car built by an American car manufacturer.
 The National Corvette Museum is also located in Bowling Green, Kentucky.